featurecat/lizzie/README.md

 ### Building Lizzie

-The simplest way to build Lizzie is to use [Maven](https://maven.apache.org/).
+The simplest way to build Lizzie is to use the included [Maven](https://maven.apache.org/) wrapper.

 To build the code and package it:

-    $ mvn package
+    $ ./mvn package

 ### Running Lizzie